Keira Walsh: Transfer and 2024–25

 Walsh became an instant fixture after this, making appearances in all domestic competitions as she ran Chelsea's midfield and brought balance and "serenity" to the team, until she picked up an injury against Brighton on 2 March.
 This prevented her from playing in the final as she achieved her first trophy with Chelsea, when the club won the 2024–25 Women's League Cup later that month.
 They then played, and were knocked out by, Barcelona in the semi-finals of the Champions League for the third consecutive season in April.
 In the aggregate 2–8 loss for Chelsea, Walsh was almost overwhelmed by her former teammates in the midfield.
 Chelsea won the league at the end of April with two games to spare in an unbeaten season, and sealed a domestic treble by winning the 2024–25 Women's FA Cup in May, with Walsh delivering a "tactically influential performance" in the final.
-Walsh took time to get used to Chelsea's "more free" style of play – with Bompastor encouraging her to continue playing as a pure holding midfielder rather than match her teammates – and had a generally quiet first season for Chelsea, playing consistently without taking the spotlight.
-As with the previous season, in August 2025 Walsh was included in the GOAL "World-Class Club" and notably not nominated for the Ballon d'Or.
+Walsh took time to get used to Chelsea's "more free" style of play – with Bompastor encouraging her to continue playing as a pure holding midfielder – and had a generally quiet first season for Chelsea, playing consistently without taking the spotlight.
+As with the previous season, in August 2025 Walsh was included in the GOAL "World-Class Club".

 2025–26

-From the start of the 2025–26 season, Walsh took more shots on goal while shifting Chelsea's style of play to focus on possession.
+From the start of the 2025–26 season, Walsh "added more to her game at Chelsea while continuing to excel at what she can do best", taking more shots on goal while shifting Chelsea's style of play to focus on possession.
 She provoked an Aston Villa own goal in her second WSL match to score for Chelsea, before having a powerful shot narrowly saved against Leicester later in September.
-She was player of the match for this game as well as the 12 October 2025 1–0 victory over Tottenham during which she scored her first goal for Chelsea in a "moment of brilliance".
+She was player of the match for this game as well as the 12 October 2025 1–0 victory over Tottenham Hotspur during which she scored her first goal for Chelsea in a "moment of brilliance".
 Her first goal in the WSL since 2021, it took Walsh to a joint-record for percentage of a player's WSL goals scored from outside the box (71%) and a matchday-low xG value of 0.04 for a successful shot.
-She was nominated for WSL Goal of the Month and won Chelsea Women's Goal of the Month.
-Walsh was involved in the first three of Chelsea's four goals against Paris FC, and captained them against St. Pölten in November.
+She was shortlisted for WSL goal of the month and won Chelsea Women's goal of the month before later being shortlisted for Chelsea Women's goal of the season.
+In her first 2025–26 Champions League league phase game a few days later, Walsh was involved in the first three of Chelsea's four goals against Paris FC, before captaining her side against St. Pölten in November.
+She continued to captain Chelsea sporadically throughout the season, during Millie Bright's long-term absence then retirement and when Erin Cuthbert was not on the pitch.